≡ Menu

 An accidental death policy is an insurance product that provides financial benefits to your beneficiaries if you die as the result of an accident.
 These policies may cover accidental deaths resulting from a variety of causes, such as car accidents, falls, or sports injuries.

 Accidental death policies typically have lower premiums than other types of life insurance policies, as the risk of accidental death is generally lower than the risk of death from other causes.
+However, it’s important to keep in mind that accidental death policies do not provide coverage for deaths that result from illness or natural causes.

-At this point, we should mention that we here at IBUSA will usually only offer these types of policies, when no other traditional option is available.
+At this point, we should mention that we here at IBUSA will usually only offer these types of policies when no other traditional option is available.

-How To Qualify For These 20 Year Term Life Insurance Rates
+How To Qualify For These 20-Year Term Life Insurance Rates

+The above 20-year term life insurance rates are for a healthy individual who qualifies at the best rate class.
+Some people may qualify for these top rates without having to take a life insurance medical exam.
 Only about 10% of applicants qualify for the top rates, with most people qualifying for standard or standard plus.

 Life insurance health ratings include: